Phone-GWP-group

 Match company branding or segment stock

-When requesting specific colours of picking bins, many businesses first thoughts are to tie this in with the branding of their company.
+When requesting specific colours for picking bins, many businesses’ first thought is to tie this in with their company’s branding – this makes perfect sense.

 It makes your warehouse look smart.
-If you ever give customers or suppliers a tour in reinforces your brand message.
+If you ever give customers or suppliers a tour, it is a way to reinforce your brand message.
 It can even help create employee affinity with your brand.

-And with stock picking bins available in a wide range of colours (and custom equivalents available in almost any hue) many companies will match their company branding where possible.
+With stock-picking bins available in a wide range of colours and custom equivalents in almost any hue, many companies will match their branding where possible.

-This will at a very basic level help your order picking team find – and recall – where specific items are stored in your warehouse or storage facility.
-And any efficiency gains can be passed to your customers through shorter lead times.
+This will, at a very basic level, help your order-picking team find and recall where specific items are stored in your warehouse or storage facility, and any efficiency gains can be passed on to your customers through shorter lead times.

-Similarly to the colours of your bins, if this is not practical (or you wish to remain very tightly on brand) then labels can be used as an alternative.
+Similar to the colours of your bins, if this is not practical or you wish to remain very tightly on brand, labels can be used as an alternative.

-In fact, it is widely seen to be good practice to use labels and colour coding, as the colours can indicate a product group or range, with the labels providing specific information on the individual products or sizes etc. held within.
+In fact, it’s widely considered good practice to use labels and colour coding, as colours can indicate a product group or range, with labels providing specific information on the individual products or sizes within.

 Pick bin labels